 What are the best scenic drives on Oahu?

-Oahu offers a variety of unforgettable routes: the South Shore Coastal Loop for its golden beaches and volcanic cliffs, the Windward Coast Drive for lush valleys and waterfalls, the North Shore Scenic Loop for its surf culture and rural charm, and the entire Circle Island route for a comprehensive full-day adventure.
+Visit the South Shore Coastal Loop for its golden beaches and volcanic cliffs, the Windward Coast Drive for lush valleys and waterfalls, the North Shore Scenic Loop for its surf culture and rural charm, and the entire Circle Island route for a comprehensive full-day adventure.

 Bonus drives include Tantalus/ Round Top Drive, H-3/Likelike Highways, West Oahu to Kaena Point, and Kapaa Quarry Road through Kawainui Marsh.